Ruokavalitys/rv-management-update-frontend/README.md

 ## Forked Version

 This repository is a fork of the [TKOaly/rv-management-frontend](https://github.com/TKOaly/rv-management-frontend) project.
-In this version, the software is updated as part of the Ohtu project, incorporating changes and enhancements tailored to its specific goals.
+In this version, the software is updated as part of the Ohtu project (spring 2025), incorporating changes and enhancements tailored to its specific goals.

 ## Getting Started